dsanson/termpdf/README.md

 Right now, it runs in

 -   [iTerm](https://iterm2.com/) 2.9 or later

-And it has experimental support for

 -   [kitty](https://github.com/kovidgoyal/kitty)

+And has experimental support for

 -   [libsixel](https://github.com/saitoha/libsixel)

 It is a ridiculous hack---a bash script wrapped around some special terminal